jeffmagill/jeffmagill.dev/content/blog/row-level-security-in-serverless-postgresql-for-hipaa-compliance.md

 ## 1. Create Policies for Clinicians

-Let’s say each patient has a `clinician_id` column, and there’s a many-to-many relationship between clinicians and patients managed through a `clinicians_patients` join table.
-You want clinicians to only see their own patients.
-Here's how we get there:
+Let’s say there’s a many-to-many relationship between clinicians and patients managed through a `clinicians_patients` join table.
+We want clinicians to only see their own patients, but not others.
+Here's how we can get there:

 ```sql
 CREATE POLICY clinician_patient_access ON patients